intermountainneuroimaging/Training/Neuroimaging Boot Camp/2_HPC: Large Datasets on Summit/README.md

 > <div style="text-align: right"><i> -- FSL Registration Tutorial </i></div>

 #### Brain Extraction
 Before performing any form of high resolution registration, we first need to use our subject high resolution structural image to define the brain boundaries.
 The reason we do this before registration is because non-brain tissue within the image can result in poor registration.
-Be define the brain boundary using a brain extraction tool (BET).
+We define the brain boundary using a brain extraction tool (BET).

 ```bash